Knowledge sharing on Industry Transition Roadmaps

 End date 2022-12-31

 The proposal for his Task (formerly Annex) has been developed by Ademe, France, and was approved by the IETS ExCo at the November meeting in 2020.
-The work will be concluded during 2022.
+The work was concluded in 2022 and the final report is available.

 Ademe will lead this Task.